The-Focus-AI/interview-transcriber/README.md

 # Interview Transcriber 🎙️

-A powerful Node.js tool to download audio from YouTube or podcast URLs, transcribe using Google Gemini AI, and generate comprehensive summaries with speaker identification and tone analysis.
+A powerful Node.js tool to download audio from YouTube, Spotify, or podcast URLs, transcribe using Google Gemini AI, and generate comprehensive summaries with speaker identification and tone analysis.

 ## Features

-- 📥 **Download audio** from YouTube videos or direct MP3 URLs
+- 📥 **Download audio** from YouTube videos, Spotify episodes/podcasts, or direct MP3 URLs
 - ✂️ **Smart chunking** - Splits long audio into manageable 10-minute segments
 - 🎯 **Advanced transcription** using Google Gemini AI with:
   - Speaker identification